safeliquids/cap/README.md

 and is stored as a `double`, hence the `DT_DOUBLE`.
 The two numbers following `DT_DOUBLE` specify the minimum and maximum number of times this flag is allowed to be on the command line - in this case the flag may be present up to once.
-Don't worry about the last two parameters for now.
+We don't need to pay attention to the last two parameters for now.

 Flags can not only take `double` values.
-You can use `DT_INT` instead of `DT_DOUBLE` for integers, or `DT_STRING` for literal strings.
-If the flag should take no value, use a special key `DT_PRESENCE`.
+We can use `DT_INT` instead of `DT_DOUBLE` for integers, or `DT_STRING` for literal strings.
+If the flag should take no value, we use a special key `DT_PRESENCE`.

 The maximum allowed number of times a specific flag may be present on the command line (the second number in the example above) must naturally be at least the minimum number (the first number.)
-To allow a flag up to any number of times, use `-1` instead of a positive number, like so.
+To allow a flag up to any number of times, we can use `-1` instead of a positive number, like so.
 ``` c
     /* inside main() */
     ...